-Welcome to the website of the Pacific Economics Group (PEG) companies.
+Welcome to the website of the Pacific Economics Group ("PEG") companies.
 The PEG consortium consists of two companies (PEG LLC and PEG Research LLC) that are active in the fields of litigation and utility regulation.
 Principals of these companies are based in California and Wisconsin and include several nationally recognized economists.
 Performance-based regulation (“PBR”), revenue decoupling, and other kinds of alternative regulation are company specialties.
 Please explore the site and learn more about the PEG companies and the services we provide.